NFC Launches Multi-Chapter Endangered Sturgeon Informational Sign Project...

 As a bottom-feeder, sturgeon are sometimes accidentally caught by anglers in rivers and estuaries.
 This led NFC to reach out to NOAA Fisheries and several New England state marine resources agencies to discuss an informational sign to let anglers know what is expected of them.

-What was started as a Massachusetts NFC project initiated by former MA NFC Chair Bob Dalton and MA NFC board member and NH NFC Chair Kyle White, has been expanded into Maine, New Jersey, and Pennsylvania.
-We are looking to expand into Connecticut and New Hampshire next.
+What was started as a Massachusetts NFC project initiated by former MA NFC Chair Bob Dalton and MA NFC board member and NH NFC Chair Kyle White, has been expanded into Maine, New Jersey, Pennsylvania, and Vermont.
+We are looking to expand into Connecticut, New Hampshire, and Maryland next.

 The first state where signs were posted was Massachusetts.
 MA NFC members posted signs on the Connecticut River and Merrimack River, as well as the lower Ipswich River.